Gratt-5r2/SteamLauncherOptimizer/README.md

 # Steam Launcher Optimizer
 ## Installation and launch
 Place the d3d11.dll into the Launcher directory (Gothic\Launcher).
-If you have the workshop and the game on other disks (physical or logical), you should start the launcher as Admin.
+If you have the workshop and the game on different disks (physical or logical), you should start the launcher as Admin.

 ## Improvements
 **1. Instant mod launching.**